Veraxus/nouveau/README.md

 You can find more detailed directions at [codeception.com/for/wordpress](https://codeception.com/for/wordpress#Install)

+You can also test design and use-case coverage by using the WordPress [Theme Unit Test]( http://codex.wordpress.org/Theme_Unit_Test ).

-### Generate Documentation
+### Generating Documentation
-To generate documentation using PhpDocumentor, simply run the following command after you've installed Composer dependencies:
+To generate documentation using PhpDocumentor, simply run the following command (after you've installed Composer dependencies, that is):

 `php vendor/bin/phpdoc`

-This will create a docs/ directory within your theme containing documentation for your theme.
+This will create a docs/ directory within your theme containing all the theme's PhpDoc documentation.

-# File Structure

-NOUVEAU has an file structure that encourages better organization of your theme.

-General page templates (`index.php`, `archive.php`, `page.php`, `single.php`, etc) as well as critical files like `functions.php` still go in the theme's root folder.
-This allows WordPress's core template system to continue working as-is.
-As a rule, you should keep your PAGE templates here, and organize any fragment/part templates under the parts directory.
-This keeps the root clean and helps encourage use of clean, organized, reusable template parts.

-You can find a complete (yet concise) overview of file and folder structure at [NOUVEAUFramework.org](http://nouveauframework.org/documentation/getting-started/)

-# Using Without SASS

-If you don't want to use SASS, then you can just write your plain CSS in the main `style.css` file (in the theme root) as you would normally do.

-Note that you will still need to run `npm install` to get all the Foundation packages, however.

-# Companion Plugins
+# Got Plugins?

-WordPress themes (and theme frameworks) should never be monolithic monstrosities.
-As a result, all the added functionality you could ever want are available separately as neatly packaged "starter" plugins.
+WordPress themes (or theme frameworks) should never be monolithic monstrosities.
+As such, all the added functionality you could ever want is available as separate, neatly packaged "starter" plugins.

 Browse NOUUVEAU starter plugins at [NOUVEAUFramework.org](https://nouveauframework.org/download-nouveau/#plugin-downloads)